Stratus51/tokio_examples/README.md

 Examples using the tokio::codec::LinesCodec.

 ### line_listening_server
-Program that basically sits there and wait for clients.
-Then on any connected client, it waits for messages that it prints in its stdout.
+Program that:
+- Waits for clients.
+- Prints messages from each client into the console.

 ### line_sending_client
 Tries to connect to a server.
 On success:
-- Sends a message to the server and
+- Sends a message to the server
-- Closes the socket.
+- Closes the socket

 ### line_periodic_ping_client
 Tries to connect to a server.
 On success: